rswernofsky/java-data-structures/README.md

 ## What is tester.jar?
-I use Ben Lerner's tester library (`tester.jar`) to test my code!
+I use my professor's tester library, (`tester.jar`), to test my code!
 To use it, include it in whatever project contains these .java files as an external jar and set your run configurations to use `tester.Main` as the main class, with the name of the `Examples___` class as the program argument.